aksommerville/bellacopia/README.md

 - [x] Physics.
 - [x] Proper hero sprite. ...good for now but obviously incomplete
 - [x] Doors.
+- [ ] Monster sprite.
+- - [x] Walk about randomly.
+- - [x] Trigger battles on contact.
+- - [ ] How to spawn?
+Static spawn points in a map is not the right way.
+- [ ] Camera: Removed sprites can re-spawn while in view.
+Check for that, and only spawn offscreen.
+Ensure the first screen after a cut, they do spawn.
 - [ ] Pole fairies: If you travel too far north or south, a pole fairy occasionally appears and offers to warp you back home.
 - [ ] Songs per map: Crossfade and retain playhead.
 - [ ] Cache rendered maps in camera.
 Currently drawing from scratch each frame.